SpendNode Rating for Tria Premium Card

 Your purchase protection claims: May not be honored post-shutdown depending on whether the coverage is through Visa or through Tria directly.
 Clarify the terms before relying on this benefit for high-value purchases.

-Mitigation: Despite the $100K/month limit, do not keep $100K loaded.
+Mitigation: Despite the high $1M/day limit, do not keep large balances loaded.
 Load what you plan to spend in the next 30 days.
 Hold long-term savings in a hardware wallet or fully independent self-custodial solution.
 The Premium tier enables high spending but does not require high balance holding.

 Real User Scenarios